Introducing New Element I.1.H. on Emergency Preparedness

-Standard I-9: The organization has written policies and procedures to ensure that, when sharing oversight of research with another organization, the rights and welfare of research participants are protected.
+Element I.1.H.
+The organization has and follows written policies and procedures specifically designed to protect the rights and welfare of research participants during an emergency.